Gabaldonlab/Synthenic-Families/README.md

 	- ex OUTPUT file: 4spv4_Families.counts
     	EleBrenBrig 56
     	EleBrenRem 51
+	- ex OUTPUT file: 4spv4_GENESvenn.R -> R script to draw a venn diagram with the number of overlapped genes using R
-	- ex OUTPUT file: 4spv4_venn.R -> R script to draw a venn diagram using R
+	- ex OUTPUT file: 4spv4_FAMvenn.R -> R script to draw a venn diagram with the number of overlapped families using R

 ###### 5th: to refine families classification using blast matchs
 the script calculates a score indicating the blast suport for a given family baseed on blast hits